pancetta/sdc-gym/README.md

 variants.
 For command line arguments, see the according `parse_args` function.

-Modify the `build_model` function according to the desired behaviour.
+Modify the `build_model` function according to the desired architecture.
 Adjusting the learning rate schedule in the `build_opt` function may also prove worthwhile.

 ### Training